-Our brain has a ‘reward’ area that will get more signals when we do or see something we enjoy.
-When we don’t get enough sleep, this area of the brain is more easily activated, making foods we like seem more appealing.
-Not getting enough sleep also affects how much control you have over these signals, making it harder to resist foods you like.
+Your brain has a “reward” area that gets signals when we do or see something we enjoy.
+This helps you to feel good.
+When you don’t get enough sleep, this area of the brain is more easily activated.
+This makes foods we like seem more appealing.
+When you’re tired, you also have less control over these signals and it’s harder to resist foods you like.

-When you don’t get enough sleep, all of the above factors may result in eating more often and choosing less healthy foods.
-As a result, you may eat more calories which can lead to weight gain.
+When you don’t get enough sleep, all of these factors may result in you eating more often and choosing less healthy foods.
+As a result, you may eat more calories than you need which leads to weight gain.

 How do you feel when you don’t get enough sleep?